 • Techniques like slow-rolling near structure or burning the bait over open flats can entice fish to strike.

-See also How to Choose the Right Fishing Line for Flats Fishing?
+See also How to Choose the Right Flats Fishing Guide?

 Now that you know the top lures for flats fishing, you can confidently select the right lure for your next fishing adventure.
 Whether you prefer the versatility of soft plastic baits, the exciting surface action of topwater lures, the effectiveness of subsurface lures, the versatility of jigs, the efficiency of crankbaits, or the flash of spinnerbaits, there’s a lure to suit your fishing style.